Sol Bloom: Death and legacy

 The Sol Bloom Playground in Manhattan is named in his honor.

 His papers, most of them dating from 1935 to 1949, are stored at the New York Public Library.

-Bloom lost a bet with Washington Senators pitcher Walter Johnson after Johnson successfully threw a silver dollar across Fredericksburg, Virginia's Rappahannock River.
+Bloom lost a bet with Washington Senators pitcher Walter Johnson after Johnson successfully threw a silver dollar across the Rappahannock River in Fredericksburg, Virginia.
 Although the wager had been highly publicized, Bloom cited technicalities and refused to pay.

 In 1937, Bloom spearheaded the writing and publication of The Story of the Constitution by the United States Constitution Sesquicentennial Commission.

 His wife Evelyn (died 1941) was a composer and singer, and their daughter Vera was an author and lyricist who provided words to the tango "Jalousie".